Converted WristwatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The paradoxical combination of a savonnette (hunter) movements in Lépine (open face) cases is why early wristwatches have the number 12 picked out in colour.
 Because they were open face they looked at first glance like a Lépine watch adopted for wrist wear, but the savonnette movement meant that the 12 was in a different place to where it could be found on a normal Lépine watch and a red or blue 12 was used draw attention to this.

-Evidence from the Great War
+Evidence from World War One

 So when were the conversions of pocket watches into the converted wristwatches that one sees today actually carried out?